geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 Are vertical slices _simpler_ than what comes after?
 Of course!
 Are they _self contained_?
 In a way, yes.
 But to me, that's more a consequence of them being vertical slices.
-They definitely aren't what a skateboard is to a car and we should all free ourselves from the idea that incremental versions have a high degree of independence.
+They definitely aren't what a skateboard is to a car, and we should all free ourselves from the idea that incremental versions have a high degree of independence.
 Your versions _of course_ won't be independent from each other, _that's the whole point_!
 You're building